sf-wdi-14/notes/lectures/week-3/_5_friday/weekend-lab.md

 It should be as simple as having a page that lists all blog posts as links to individual blog posts, a page to write (create) a post, a page for an individual blog post, a page to edit a blog post, etc. Use restful routing to structure your app!

 Posts should have a title and a body.
-Use git to commit your changes whenever you make significant progress!
+Use git to commit your changes whenever you make significant progress (`$ git init` to get started, then `$ git add ...` and `$ git commit -m "..."`)!

 Some hints to get you started: